 Where the data show that the amount of taxes due are greater than profit, it means that the company must apply a price markup of more than 120% of the cost of goods sold to pay its taxes under the assumptions of the Doing Business case study.
 Essentially it means that a company which has a price markup of only 20% over its costs like the Doing Business case study company, it would not be able to meet its tax obligation.
 These companies therefore either operate informally or underreport their tax obligations.

-The ranking of economies on the ease of paying taxes is determined by sorting their distance to frontier scores for paying taxes.
-These scores are the simple average of the distance to frontier scores for each of the component indicators, with a threshold and a nonlinear transformation applied to one of the component indicators, the total tax rate.
-The threshold is defined as the total tax rate at the 15th percentile of the overall distribution of the total tax rate indicator for all years included in the analysis up to and including Doing Business 2015.
+The ranking of economies on the ease of paying taxes is determined by sorting their scores for paying taxes.
+These scores are the simple average of the scores for each of the component indicators, with a threshold and a nonlinear transformation applied to one of the component indicators, the total tax and contribution rate.
+The threshold is defined as the total tax and contribution rate at the 15th percentile of the overall distribution of the total tax and contribution rate indicator for all years included in the analysis up to and including Doing Business 2015.
 The threshold is set at 26.1%.
-All economies with a total tax rate below this threshold receive the same score as the economy at the threshold.
+All economies with a total tax and contribution rate below this threshold receive the same score as the economy at the threshold.
 The threshold is not based on any economic theory of an “optimal tax rate” that minimizes distortions or maximizes efficiency in an economy’s overall tax system.
-Instead, it is mainly empirical in nature, set at the lower end of the distribution of tax rates levied on medium-size enterprises in the manufacturing sector as observed through the paying taxes indicators.
-This reduces the bias in the total tax rate indicator toward economies that do not need to levy significant taxes on companies like the Doing Business standardized case study company because they raise public revenue in other ways—for example, through taxes on foreign companies, through taxes on sectors other than manufacturing or from natural resources (all of which are outside the scope of the methodology).
+Instead, it is mainly empirical in nature, set at the lower end of the distribution of tax rates levied on standardized enterprises in the manufacturing sector as observed through the paying taxes indicators.
+This reduces the bias in the total tax and contribution rate indicator toward economies that do not need to levy significant taxes on companies like the Doing Business standardized case study company because they raise public revenue in other ways—for example, through taxes on foreign companies, through taxes on sectors other than manufacturing or from natural resources (all of which are outside the scope of the methodology).

-Both.
-Every tax and fee paid by the business that is required by law and mandated by any level of government is included, along with post filing processes which a typical domestic company might experience.
-Time to comply with 3 major taxes (corporate income tax, VAT/Sales tax and labor taxes including mandatory contributions) reflect the practical experience of tax professionals.
+The paying taxes indicators record both the de jure and the de facto situation.
+Every tax and fee paid by the business that is required by law and mandated by any level of government is included, along with postfiling processes which a typical domestic company might experience.
+Time to comply with three major taxes (corporate income tax, VAT/sales tax and labor taxes including mandatory contributions) reflect the practical experience of tax professionals.